My Game Shows, J-L

 • The first episode w/the revised Joker's Jackpot rule from 1973 [GSN/663.10]

-• Two consecutive episodes from 1973 where Ken Fife becomes the first player to win TWO Joker's Jackpots! [both GSN/643.7-8]
+• A 1973 episode where Ken becomes the first player to win TWO Joker's Jackpots!
+[GSN]

 • Four consecutive episodes from 1973 [all GSN/613.6-7, 613.9, 616.14]